LksWlprn/Opus-Magnum-Philosophicum/README.md

 This principle shares similarities with Rawls' "veil of ignorance," but instead employs what Daniel Kolak calls the "veil of wisdom".
 Instead of ignorance it employs a perfect grasp (perfect knowledge and understanding) of everything.
 Instead of judging as if I was to be born into one, I need to be judging as if I was to be born into every conscious being.
 The result is an ethical framework that is fundamentally consequentialist-utilitarian in its pursuit of well-being, specifically aligning with preference utilitarianism, as it seeks to reconcile everyone's preferences.
-Even more specific would be the term "negative preference utilitarianism", because, as indicated in the beginning, a desire is a call for change, which would not arise if one is content with one's mental state.
+Even more specific would be the recommendation of "practical (non-ideological) negative preference utilitarianism" or "Prioritarianism", because, as indicated in the beginning, a desire is a call for change, which would not arise if one is content with one's mental state.
 We do not desire some maximally specific future, but we prefer a future state that avoids what we want to avoid experiencing, which often results in the same overall goal (i.e. when there are only two options), but is more broadly applicable than utility-maximization.
 For example, if the only options are winning or losing, then avoiding to lose is the same as wanting to win.
 But in general, because we cannot precisely control or even predict the future, we can merely hope to evoke change in the right direction away from what we want to avoid.
 This is in line with Poppers views on science, where, since we cannot know the future, we can only ever hope to find theories that will not get falsified, but we can never actually obtain truth.